Parking Rules and Regulations

 - Enforcement of Smoking Policy

 Campus Public Safety Officers are authorized under College policy to enforce smoking restrictions on College property.
 Smoking is permitted only in parking lots or designated areas and must be at least 25 feet from any building.
 Citations may be issued for violations of this policy.
+E-cigarettes, smokeless tobacco and any other forms of nicotine are prohibited.

 Alcohol is not permitted anywhere on campus unless authorized by the Office of the President.